microsoft/Accera/docs/Miscellaneous/DSLBasedLitTests.md

-# Getting started with DSL based lit tests
+# Getting started with DSL lit tests

 ## Summary
 This guide will walk you through the process of adding a unit test for the Accera eDSLs.
 This unit test will make use of the [Catch2](https://github.com/catchorg/Catch2) testing library.
 Additionally, it will also make use of the [LLVM Integrated Tester (lit)](https://www.llvm.org/docs/CommandGuide/lit.html) to verify the emitted IR output.